phac-nml-phrsd/provoc/README.md

 ```

 If you have a cloned version of [the constellations repo](https://github.com/cov-lineages/constellations), you can create a variant matrix based on their variant definitions.
-TODO: This matrix will need be "fused" with coco to ensure that the intersection of the mutation lists is used.
+This matrix will need be "fused" with coco to ensure that the intersection of the mutation lists is used.
-WARNING: Implementing this fusion method might drastically change the way these functions work.

 ```R
 varmat <- astronomize()